Syracuse Crunch: Early affiliation success and first finals appearance (2012–2015)

+Ben Groulx era and second finals appearance (2016–2023)

 The Crunch won their second division title under the Tampa affiliation in the 2016–17 season.
 They advanced to their second Calder Cup appearance, again against the Grand Rapids Griffins.
 The Griffins took the series in six games and won the series 4–2.
 They also lost an AHL record eight road games during the playoffs.

 On May 5, 2018, the Syracuse Crunch played their longest game in team history, which the Crunch lost 2–1 in double overtime to the Toronto Marlies.
 The game lasted 95 minutes and 10 seconds.
 The Crunch previously played two double-overtime games, both in the 2017 Calder Cup playoffs.
 They played a double-overtime game in the first round against the St. John's IceCaps, resulting in a 4–3 double-overtime win.
 That game lasted 90 minutes and 37 seconds, their previous record.
 They also played another double-overtime game in the 2017 Calder Cup Finals, a 6–5 loss in double overtime to the Grand Rapids Griffins, lasting 87 minutes and 2 seconds.

 The 2018–19 season was the best season the Crunch has had during the 76-game schedule format.
 The Crunch tied a team record in points with 102, and tied a franchise record in wins with 47.
-Eddie Pasquale won the Harry "Hap" Holmes Memorial Award, Carter Verhaeghe won the John B. Sollenberger Trophy, and Verhaeghe and Alex Barre-Boulet both won the Willie Marshall Award, as they both tied for the league lead in goals scored.
+Edward Pasquale won the Harry "Hap" Holmes Memorial Award, Carter Verhaeghe won the John B. Sollenberger Trophy and Verhaeghe and Alex Barre-Boulet both won the Willie Marshall Award, as they both tied for the league lead in goals scored.
 The Crunch also achieved 900 franchise victories with a 6–2 win over the Utica Comets on March 30, 2019.
 The Crunch won their third division title in the Tampa affiliation, but were upset in four games by the Cleveland Monsters.

 The Crunch played their first 62 games of the 2019–20 season, but the season was suspended on March 12, 2020, due to the COVID-19 pandemic.
 The season was ultimately cancelled on May 11, 2020.
 The start of the following season was also pushed back to February 5, 2021.
 The Crunch also gained a temporary second NHL affiliation in the Florida Panthers as their AHL affiliate, the Charlotte Checkers, opted out of participating in the abbreviated season.

 Prior to the pandemic-related schedule changes, the Crunch were to face the Utica Comets in an outdoor game hosted by Utica at the Griffiss Business and Technology Park in Rome, New York, on February 13, 2021, however, the game did not take place as scheduled.

+Syracuse Hockey Hall of Fame

+On November 5, 2024, the Crunch announced the creation of the Syracuse Hockey Hall of Fame.
+The inaugural class included Crunch owner Howard Dolgon, longtime Onondaga County Deputy County Executive Ed Kochian, Crunch general partner Alan Taylor, Syracuse Blazers forward Brian Elwell, and former Crunch forward Scott Walker.
+The inaugural class was inducted on November 23, 2024.